IBM/cobol-is-fun/my-first-program/README.md

 ## Description
 There are two parts to this application.
 First is the COBOL source code itself.
 The second part is a set of three JCL jobs which need to be run to compile and build the application into a z/OS executable.
 Let's look at each of these pieces.

-## Understanding the Supplied JCL
-Before we get started working with these files, let's understand what they do.
-There are three JCL jobs provided to compile, bind, and execute the COBOL program.
-- Compiling transforms source code (COBOL in our case) to objects.
-- Binding (also sometimes called link-editing) transforms the objects into executable form.
-- Execution is the act of actually running the executables.

-JCL might seem scary at first but it's not really all that complicated.
-A JCL job is a script that tells z/OS to do something and what files to do it with.
-For example, take a look at `compile.jcl`:
-- The first statement is called the job card and that is on line 16 of our file.
-It gives the name of the job as COBOLCP and defines some environmentals.
-- An EXEC statement tells z/OS to execute something and in the case of line 22, we are executing a program (PGM) named IGYCRCTL.
-That's what the COBOL compiler is called.
-- Data define (DD) statements associate an object name with a file at a particular location.
-In the case of line 45 of our compile job, we are connecting SYSIN with the file stored at IBMUSER.MYFIRST(COBOL).
-SYSIN is the object that the COBOL compiler uses for its input.

-There's a bunch of other DD statements coded in our compile job that are required by the COBOL compiler.
-Without these the compiler won't be able to run.

 ## Understanding the Supplied COBOL
 The best way to understand how this program is used is to listed to [Jeff's video](https://developer.ibm.com/technologies/cobol/videos/intro-to-cobol-write-your-first-program).